Veterinarian listening to cat's heart.

 (Picture Credit: Getty Images)

-Yes, plants are fun to have in the house, and your kitty may absolutely love the greenery.
-But remember, a surprising number of household plants are actually toxic and life-threatening to your kitty.
+Yes, plants are fun in the house, and your kitty may love the greenery.
+But remember, a surprising number of household plants are toxic and life-threatening to your kitty.

 These include lilies, holly, mistletoe, and azalea.
 A complete list of toxic plants is here.